-The Quantedge-Cambridge Refugee Scholarship is available annually to support one student, who has been awarded ‘refugee status’ in the UK, to study for an MPhil (Master of Philosophy) at King’s College, Cambridge.
-All MPhil subjects offered by the College are eligible for the Scholarship.
+The Studentship is available annually to support one student who has been awarded ‘refugee status’ in the UK, or has formerly held refugee status, or is from an area of instability/conflict, to study for an MPhil (Master of Philosophy) at King’s College, Cambridge.
+All full-time MPhil subjects offered by the College are eligible for this Studentship.

 Our Vision - A more inclusive and resilient society, where everyone has equal access to transformational opportunities that enable them to achieve their full potential.